crocandr/docker-tinc/README.md

 ```

 At the start, the Tinc container generates a btsync (Bittorrent Sync) key to syncronize the hosts folder.
-You can view this key with docker logs.
+You can view this key with `docker logs` or with `cat /srv/tinc/config/btkey.txt` command on docker host.

 Example: `docker logs tinc`